MangoTheCat/mangoTraining/README.md

 ## Updates

-Since version 1.1 there have been updates to the naming conventions of the package to align with tidyverse guidelines (i.e. using snake_case); old camelCase names for data/functions are still included to allow for backwards compatability with the book.
+Since version 1.1 there have been updates to the naming conventions of the package to align with tidyverse guidelines (i.e. using snake_case); old camelCase names for data/functions are still included to allow for backwards compatibility with the book.

 For example, you can use both `demo_data` and `demoData` for the same dataset: